codedragon/Puppy_career_talk/slides.md

 # A word about networking:
 Your most important connections will be the ones who have worked with you, coded with you or see you as an expert on some level.
-How do you get this?
+How do you get this network?

+Note:
+do survey